axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 Note that for good reasons this role does not imply all ("&ast;") permissions to object owners.
 All permissions would include features that we may want to charge a price for.
 The ``user`` role shall include only those permissions that all users with no premium permissions have.
 In a sense, the user role's permission set is the difference of the admin role's permission set ("&ast;") minus all premium permissions.

+### Role "server_admin"

+Users shall be assigned this role if they need to administer infrastructure aspects of a server or replica set.
+It includes all ``SERVER`` permissions.
+While one particular permission (``SERVER:CREATE_OBJECT``) is also required by those creating *content* on a server, most other permissions implied by this role do not affect the actual content management.
+Examples of things users with this role can do are to configure the server's file storage for media file uploads, use the UI to make the server public/non-public or self-serviced, configure remote server references, configure and run replication, export and import masterdata to/from other server environments (depending on their permissions in the respective other environment), and use the data mining tool.

+The role should usually be granted qualified for the ``...-server`` group owning the ``SERVER`` object representing the replica set.

+### Role "event_manager"

+The role comes with the ``SERVER:CREATE_OBJECT`` and the ``EVENT:UPLOAD_MEDIA`` permissions.
+With these, plus with the ``USER:{server-group}`` role a user can create and configure events, regattas, leaderboard, etc. as needed for actually running the event.
+It will *not* allow the user to make changes to the server's infrastructure, launch replicas, or configure the server's file storage.
+See the ``server_admin`` role for these permissions.

 ### Role "sailing_viewer"

 This role can be used to publish the data of a sailing event.
 When assigning this to a user, the user obtains all